-The Company enters into repurchase agreements, which represent sales to third parties where the Company is required to buy-back the asset sold or a good containing that asset as a component.
+The Company enters into repurchase agreements, which represent sales to third parties where the Company is required to buy-back the inventories sold or a good containing that inventory as a component.
 These sales and their associated cost of goods sold are not recognized in the consolidated statements of net earnings until their eventual third party sale.

-(s) Borrowing Costs
+(t) Borrowing Costs